cffrankhuang/Tungsten-Rhenium-Kinetic-Monte-Carlo-Simulation/README.md

 2. Defect jumping
     * Vacancy: A vacancy jumps in 1st nearest neghbor.
 The jump rates are calculated using saddle-point model.
     * Self-interstitial atom(SIA): A SIA is assumed to move in 1-dimension; i.e., it sticks to move in one chosen 1st-nn direction, with certain probability to rotate.
-    * mixed interstitial atom: It jumps in 2nd-nn, as an effective jumping mechanism of "bridge-mechanism".
+    * Mixed interstitial atom: It jumps in 2nd-nn, as an effective jumping mechanism of "bridge-mechanism".

 ### Program structure ###